Bio-exo-0210/Bioinformatics/README.md

 # GWAS (Genome-Wide Association Studies) Data

 Definition:
-Genome-wide association Studies (GWAS) are research approaches used to identify genetic variants associated with specific traits, such as diseases, by scanning the genomes from many individuals.
-GWAS compare the DNA of participants with a trait or disease against those without to find SNPs (single nucleotide polymorphisms) that occur more frequently in those with the trait.
+Genome-wide association Studies (GWAS) are research approaches used to identify genetic variants associated with specific traits, such as diseases, by scanning the genomes of many individuals.
+GWAS compares the DNA of participants with a trait or disease against those without to find SNPs (single nucleotide polymorphisms) that occur more frequently in those with the trait.

 Example:
 Imagine a GWAS investigating the genetic basis of diabetes.
 The study might identify an SNP located on chromosome 6 that is significantly associated with an increased risk of developing type 2 diabetes.
 This SNP could be represented on a Manhattan plot in the dashboard, with its position on the x-axis corresponding to its location on chromosome 6 and its -log10(p-value) on the y-axis indicating its level of significance.